 - Employers need to create emotional experiences that unify employees

 - Employers must establish trust and strengthen their bond with employees so that they feel connected to the brand

 - Employers need to share their brand story and explain how and why this relates to each employee to deepen employees’ emotional connection to the company

 - Employers must convey why the help of each employee is needed

 - Employers need to create a platform where employees can share their feedback and ask questions anonymously

 Employers can increase the chances of employees experiencing positive emotions by conveying appreciation, conducting one-to-one talks, organizing online gatherings, frequently communicating about support programs, company wins, goals, news, and changes, and offering supportive employee benefit and reward programs.
 To get help building a benefits strategy that works, download our 5-step tip sheet.

 Only through feelings of connectedness are employees likely to become brand ambassadors and spread the word about their employer.
 And in the war for talent, job seekers and candidates are more likely to trust what brand ambassadors say than what a company may officially say.

-Discover what employees say is most important to them when choosing an employer and what employee benefits they predict will be most important in the future.
+Want to see what employees say is most important to them when choosing an employer and what employee benefits they predict will be most important in the future?
 Download The Future of Work Report: Employee Benefits and Work Trends in Europe.